 Once the price has declined so much because of short-sellers, buyers may come in and move the price up.
 It does not mean that bearish sentiment has become bullish though.

-Well, the price may continue moving down.
+Well, the price may still continue moving down.